 Tough Times Still Ahead

 Many people lost their jobs and schools are indefinitely closed.
-All of us were suddenly isolated from friends and family, and our co-workers.
+All of us were suddenly isolated from friends family, and our co-workers.
 Despite this, keeping a positive mindset can go a long way in managing through this difficult time.

-Now, even with the availability of vaccines to combat the onslaught brought about by COVID-19, the world still has a long way to go before we can go back to what we consider as “normal.”
+Now, even with the availability of vaccines to combat the onslaught brought about by COVID-19, the world still has a long way to go before we can go back to what we consider “normal.”
 Until then, we have to batten down the hatches, remain calm and stay safe.

 However, we cannot escape the fact that COVID-19 devastated world economies.
 Businesses had to adapt quickly if they wanted to stay afloat.
-They had to devise workforce strategies such as work from home policies for the safety of their employees.
+They had to devise workforce strategies such as work-from-home policies for the safety of their employees.
 Many were also forced to invest in digital technologies to be able to shift their transactions and dealings online as well as to monitor employee’s progress in day-to-day activities.

 A Positive Family Approach